-If your video isn’t interesting enough to the customer in the first 5 6 seconds or so, then your video is done for.
+If your video isn’t interesting enough in the first 5 6 seconds or so, your efforts will go in vain!
 Do you know why explainer videos have a higher engaging rate?
-Because of their cool animations and techniques which hooks the customer.
+Because the animation techniques hook the customers and no distraction can help it.

 Make your explainer video so interesting, that the customer isn’t able to look away!

-Now, if you’re thinking that you have to make your video long enough because you’ll be adding other content which is so important, then let me stop you right here my friend!
+Now, if you’re thinking to make your video long enough because you’ll be adding other ‘important’ content, let me stop you right here my friend!

-If your video is long, chances are that your potential customer won’t stay long enough to care about the things you wanted them to know so badly!
-And if they don’t stay till the end, they’ll be missing the climax, as well as the call to action, and because of this, your lead won’t be converted!
-This defeats the whole point of the video!
+If your video is long, chances are your potential customers won’t stay long enough to care about the things you wanted them to know so badly!
+And if they don’t stay till the end, they’ll miss the climax and the call to action.
+Because of all this, your lead won’t be converted!
+And it will defeat the whole point of the video!

-What’s the use in investing so much because you want leads, and because of the very same thing, you don’t end up getting it.
-In this case, I’m talking about lead and sales generation, the most important factor in running a successful business!
+What’s the use in investing so much for the leads, and because of the very same thing, you don’t end up getting them?
+In this case, I’m talking about lead and sales generation, the most important factors in running a successful business!

 Let’s talk numbers